Contents

 10.1.1 What does the law say?’

-A ‘system’ is defined to include portable electrical equipment.
+A system is defined to include portable electrical equipment.

 10.1.2 What does this mean?’

 The Electricity at Work Regulations was introduced in 1989 and put an emphasis on maintaining all electrical equipment.
 The Regulations did not set specific frequencies for maintenance or testing of portable electrical appliances.
-The duty is to maintain the equipment so as to prevent danger.
+The duty is to maintain the equipment to prevent danger.

 The cost of any improvement in safety needs to be measured against the risk.
 The greater the risk the more effort (in time, trouble and expense) is needed to prevent or reduce it.
-The duty is to maintain portable electrical equipment so as to prevent danger
+The duty is to maintain portable electrical equipment to prevent danger

 10.1.3 Definition of portable electrical equipment